 Software Engineering Work Guide

 This is a collection of thoughts and ideas I have had or come across while working in software engineering and startups.
+I try to use these as principles to help me do better work.

 Coding